wp-plugins/subscribe2/readme.txt

 Tested up to: 2.0.10
 Stable tag: 2.2.18

-Sends a list of subscribers an email when new posts are published to your blog
+Sends a list of subscribers an email notification when new posts are published to your blog

 == Description ==